internet-development/www-server-mono/README.md

 }
 ```

-To use the slanted version, set the font style to either `oblique` or `italic`:
+To use the oblique version, set the font style to either `oblique` or `italic`:

 ```css
 p {